mattermost/docs/source/install/trouble_mysql.rst

 The Database User
 -----------------

-During installation you create a MySQL database user from the *mysql* prompt by issuing the command
+During the installation you should create a MySQL database user from the *mysql* prompt by issuing the command
 :samp: `create user 'mmuser'@'%' identified by '{mmuser-password}';`.
 The ``mmuser-password`` value is a placeholder for the password you chose.